Greetings from Kuwait!

 Our delegation started working early on this Monday morning.
 First, we visited with Dr. Carol Ross-Black, the Dean of Student Affairs at the American

-, and we toured the campus.
+University of Kuwait, and we toured the campus.
 AUK is a private co-educational liberal arts institution where all instruction is conducted in English; it is accredited by the Council of Private Universities of the Kuwait Ministry of Higher Education, and it is affiliated with Darmouth College in Hanover, New Hampshire.
 That affiliate relationship entails having a signed memoramdum of understanding that allows AUK to consult and cooperate with Darmouth on curriculum development, administrative matters, and participation in student bridge programs, as well as a series of seminars and conferences meant to advance the understanding of liberal arts and business education in Kuwait and the Arabian Gulf region.
 That affiliate relationship is partly what interests us, since it's a model for what could be done to bring the community college to Kuwait--plus there's also the possibility of arranging articulation agreements such as the ones our district has with numerous universities in the States.
 Below you see John, Lance, Cindy, Raj and Dr. Ross-Black in the AUK library.
 Below is Dr. Ross-Black in the AUK Student Success Center.
 AUK opened in 2004 and is currently seeking US accreditation; it plans to move to a bigger new campus in a couple of years.
 Right now, there are more than 1,500 including its first graduating class.
 Below is Dr. Ross-Black with a graduating student, a stellar young woman who plans to become an administrator in higher education.

 AUK's Mission Statement: